hmc-cs111-fall2016/project-pitch/pitch.md

 ## Interface (syntax)
+_What kinds of things can the user say in your language.
+How, generally, do they say it? **Be as specific as possible.** You don't need to design syntax; but you should be more specific than "The user describes properties of unicorns.", e.g., by describing which unicorn properties (horn color, tattoo, etc.) are most important to users and what kinds of values those properties might have._
 The user should be able to name categories and give tasks with names and due dates in each of those categories.
 The user should also be able to specify a timeline that is consistent with the due dates of the tasks.
 For example, if a user says that the task is due Monday night, they should have